Bonnier Art Gallery

 |Name:||Bonnier Art Gallery|

-The new building is an independent addition to the headquarters of the Bonnier Publishing House; Bonnierhuset.
 The original building is a straw coloured brick complex from the 1940-ies with a 20-floor highrise tower as its focus.
 The site is a triangular terrace dramatically positioned and overlooking the railway tracks and a waterway very close to the city centre.

 The main volume of the new building is located at the south-eastern tip of the terrace and is separated from the brick complex.
 This separation is created by a gap which brings down light to the street and makes possible a visual contact across the complex with the part of the town (Kungsholmen) on the other side of the waterway.
 The separation of the old and the new also gives more possibilities to the new facades that are meant to contrast to, rather than to imitate the existing masonry.
 Though as a volume the new building carefully follows the edges of the site and the indications in the existing complex.
 This is particularly evident in the curved facade facing Torsgatan where the new building echoes the curve in the brick structure west of the highrise building.